MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 **To test your policy in your app**:

-- Check that your app URL contains the `.mcas` suffix
+- Check to see if the lock :::image type="icon" source="media/in-browser-protection/lock.png"::: icon appears in your browser, or if you're working in a browser other than Microsoft Edge, check that your app URL contains the `.mcas` suffix.
+For more information, see [In-browser protection with Microsoft Edge for Business (Preview)](in-browser-protection.md).

 - Visit all pages within the app that are part of a user's work process and verify that the pages render correctly.
-- Verify that the app behavior matches your policy configuration.
-For example, if you've blocked a file download from unmanaged devices, try and download a file from an unmanaged device.

 - Verify that the behavior and functionality of the app isn't adversely affected by performing common actions such as downloading and uploading files.

 - If you're working with custom, non-Microsoft IdP apps, check each of the domains that you've [manually added for your app](troubleshooting-proxy.md#add-domains-for-your-app).

+If you encounter errors or issues, use the admin toolbar to gather resources such as `.har` files and recorded sessions for filing a support ticket.

 **To check for updates in Microsoft Defender XDR**: